You Gets No Love: Critical reception

 BBC Music's Keysha Davis called "You Gets No Love" a "brash, bassy track" that has "Evans vocally knocking out."
 She found that the song marked a departure for "a woman who had previously only sung, subtle, love monologues in her trademark jazzy, ethereal style."
 Caroline Sullivan from The Guardian remarked that the song was one of the tougher songs on parent album Faithfully, writing that it has "Faith sneering, 'I'll tell you why you gets no love/ Because you ain't cool enough', over the lewdest horn and bass line."
 The Independent found that while Evans's voice "dominates proceedings," it was "buried beneath the patina of 'old skool' vinyl scratches on the groove of "You Gets No Love"."

 Music video

-An accompanying music video for "You Gets No Love" was directed by American filmmaker Chris Robinson and film in the Crenshaw area of South Central, Los Angeles.
+An accompanying music video for "You Gets No Love" was directed by American filmmaker Chris Robinson and filmed in the Crenshaw area of South Central, Los Angeles.
 When asked about the clip, Evans described the visuals as "bright, colorful and fun" and recalled that "it was a lot of low riders and we're in the arcade playing the pinball game.
 I kind of catch my boyfriend in a funny situation [...]
 It's a refreshing take on Faith Evans."